PraneshASP/react-native-scan-and-pay/README.md

 			* A browser window pops up at > localhost:19002/
 			* Click on tunnel and then scan the QR-Code on the Expo App(You can download that app from PlayStore).
 			* Wooah !
 See it in action .
+Note : You must add "css,vendor,js,images and fonts" folder into a folder named "public".

 		    This is a very basic project through which I learned React-Native.
 Through this app users can scan the barcode of products in a departmental store or where ever they want and send the total price to the Shop owner.
 I used PayPal's Payment Gateway .
 You can change it if you want .
 I  tested the app in development environment and it works perfectly .